OZG-Hub/ozghub-process-template/README.md

-# GovTec campus event support process "submit forms"
+# GovTech campus event support process "submit forms"

-During the workshop phase at the GovTec Campus event on 2024-02-07 in Berlin, participates will be able to submit the forms they've created.
+During the workshop phase at the GovTech Campus event on 2024-02-07 in Berlin, participates will be able to submit the forms they've created.
 This repository is a OZG-Hub process that can be used to submit and retrieve those forms.

 The process is supposed to be available at https://dev.behoerden-serviceportal.de/onlineantraege/onlineantrag?prozessKey=m102.govTecEventSubmitForm.